piyush901255/Java-Project/README.md

       ![Screenshot 2023-09-23 132534](https://github.com/piyush901255/Java-Project/assets/142660350/787c3f84-06f1-4512-94ff-2d97ae1ba2ab)

+      Figure 5: Complains are made via this portal...!

       The data from Complaint Form is stored in the complains.txt file which is also kept for the future reference.

       ![Picture2](https://github.com/piyush901255/Java-Project/assets/142660350/d1f8ba94-d8c8-4257-a936-2e0de630b2dd)